Intriguing solutions of the Bethe-Salpeter equation for radially excited pseudoscalar charmonia: Numerical method and results

 To get rid of this problem we solve the BSE with two approximations of the quark propagator.
-The free quark propagator in the first, albeit not physical case, reads: \be S(k)=\frac{\not k+ m_c}{k^2-m_c^2+\ep} \, , \ee where $m_c\simeq 1.5 GeV$ is the real "constituent" charm quark mass.
-Remind here, the BSE vertex function depends on two variables :$P.q$ and $q^2$.
-Alternatively and conventionally, vertex function can be visualize as a two dimensional manifold above $q_4$ and ${\bf q}$ plane.
-The example of BSE solution for $\eta(1S)$ is shown at fig. 1 for a fixed $p_4=0.25 GeV$.
-The doublets have been actually searched by by comparison of the vertex functions.
-The examples of few neighbor excitations are shown at Figures 2,3,4.
-The order of the energy levels are used to label the solutions (from low to high), the letter represents the components of BSE vertex function (according to Eq. (\ref{general})).
+The free quark propagator in the first: \be S(k)=\frac{\not k+ m_c}{k^2-m_c^2+\ep} \, , \ee where $m_c\simeq 1.5 $GeV is the real "constituent" charm quark mass.

-Confined type of quark propagator was used in the second approximation of BSE in the Euclidean space.
-Charmonium quark propagator has been approximated by the following formula \be S(k)=\left[\not k+ m\right]\frac{k^2-m_c^2}{(k^2-m_c^2)^2+\delta^4} \, , \ee which is written in Minkowski space and where $m_c, \delta $ are real parameters.
-Such form of the propagator is in accordance with confinement \cite{maris1995,STINGL1,STINGL2,DUDAL1,DUDAL2,lat1,lat2,CLOROB2013} and for quark with momentum ${\bf k}\simeq \delta$ the parameter $\delta$ can be interpreted as minimal wavelength \cite{SHROCK}.
-It has not a real pole corresponding to the free particle solution, but instead of there are complex conjugated singularities as has been suggested almost 25 years ago in \cite{STACAH1990}.
+A confined type of quark propagator was used in the second approximation of the BSE in the Euclidean space.
+The charmonium quark propagator has been approximated by the following formula \be S(k)=\left[\not k+ m\right]\frac{k^2-m_c^2}{(k^2-m_c^2)^2+\delta^4} \, , \ee which is written in Minkowski space and where $m_c, \delta $ are real parameters.
+Such form of the propagator is in accordance with confinement \cite{maris1995,STINGL1,STINGL2,DUDAL1,DUDAL2,lat1,lat2,CLOROB2013}, and for a quark with momentum ${\bf k}\simeq \delta$, the parameter $\delta$ can be interpreted as minimal wavelength \cite{SHROCK}.
+It does not have a real pole corresponding to the free particle solution, but, instead, there are complex conjugated singularities, as wassuggested almost 25 years ago in \cite{STACAH1990}.